Extended Validation (EV) Guide

 Order verification requirements

-As part of processing an Extended Validation SSL Certificate, Symantec must verify the certificate request and all certificate details with the Organizational Contact identified in the certificate request.
-Symantec must contact the Organizational Contact using an independently-obtained telephone number (not the telephone number provided in the order)
+As part of processing an Extended Validation SSL Certificate, DigiCert must verify the certificate request and all certificate details with the Organizational Contact identified in the certificate request.
+DigiCert must contact the Organizational Contact using an independently-obtained telephone number (not the telephone number provided in the order)

 This telephone number is obtained through one of the following methods: